web

 1. Set Up a Local license

-1.1 Get your Machine Host ID
+1.1 Get the Machine Host ID

-1.2 Request Your License Key
+1.2 Request the License Key

-1.3 Install Your Certificate License
+1.3 Install the Certificate License File

 • <OIVHOME>/License/password.dat